-GH made But is it art? blue, green, light green in 2003 and included the artwork in But is it art? at the The Cross Art Projects, Sydney, in 2003.
+But is it art? blue, green, light green 2003 first appeared in But is it art? at the The Cross Art Projects, Sydney, in 2003.
 But is it art? blue, green, light green is one of five in the limited edition But is it art?.
 The artwork's medium includes Acrylic and lead pencil on linen; watercolour and lead pencil on paper (framed), measuring, overall, Alternate setup arrangements with different resulting measurements.
 But is it art? blue, green, light green is in a private collection: Melbourne, 2004.

 ENCYCLOPAEDIA OF ART THAT IS PRESENT, BUT MISSING

 ‘But is it art?’ asked the Art Judge with a penetrating stare that scrutinised this page.
 ‘Well it was some moments ago before three of its circles went missing’, replied the Art Defence somewhat distractedly while desperately looking under books and chairs for the missing circles.
 ‘We’ve put ‘wanted’ posters up – with a reward.
 So if you don’t mind waiting a little we expect you’ll soon be able to decide.’

 - where someone took down a ‘wanted’ poster to take home and put on their wall as art

 - where a mathematician calculated the appropriate reward for the missing circles by summing up the advantages and disadvantages of them being found

 - missing light green circle

 - missing blue circle